by Renée Damoiselle

 About the Author:

 Renée Damoiselle is a Worldly Wise Crone Witch with personal ties to warrior deities.
 Her “raised eyebrow” style of Truth-Telling enables her clients to face the realities of their challenges and triumphs with confidence and humor (each when necessary).
-Renée offers divination and coaching combining Cartomancy, Reiki, Skrying, Mediumship and a healthy dose of good old common sense.
-She also offers many workshops and talks and facilitates women’s spiritual retreats.
+Renée is the Author of the forthcoming book from Red Wheel Weiser publishers entitled, Storytelling Alchemy – Write Your Own Happy Ending.
+She offers divination and coaching combining Cartomancy, Reiki, Skrying, Mediumship and a healthy dose of good old common sense.
+She also offers many workshops and talks and facilitates spiritual retreats.
 Friend her on Facebook.

 Check out this site for all the details on Renee’s Retreats!